NandhiniRam2005/CS3500-NandhiniRam-Spreadsheet/Formula/README.md

 This assignment focuses on creating a Formula object to evaluate mathematical expressions while adhering to specified rules.
 The constructor parses, validates syntax, and throws the FormulaFormatException when necessary.
 This class also includes the GetVariables and ToString methods.
+Extra methods have been added to mathematically evaluate a formula whose syntax has been validated.

 # Consulted Peers: